-I want to draw your attention to this years Spring Racing and an example of racing in the Northern Hemisphere.
+I want to draw your attention to last years Spring Racing and an example of racing in the Northern Hemisphere.
 I am here to tell you all that it is in the Pedigree.

-From an analitical point of view, I have collated stats and the results are phenomenal.
+From an analytical point of view, I have collated stats and the results are phenomenal.

 What I am finding is that the elite keep being elite! (as long as the are being breed correctly).